scottleechua/scottleechua.github.io/_puzzles/detention_class.md

 description: Outdoor escape room meets immersive theater
 subtitle: Armenian Street Party, 2017
 og_image: detention-class-cover.png
-image_alt: Logo of owl over red and blue striped crest captioned 'Riverview High School.'
-Below the crest are spaces for student's name, section, and teacher, and their mandarin characters.
+image_alt: The words Riverview High School below the school logo, an owl over a red and blue striped crest.
+Next line.
+The word Name, in english and chinese, then a blank space.
+Next line.
+The word Section, in english and chinese, then a blank space.
+Next line.
+The word Teacher, in english and chinese, then a blank space.
 add_period: true
 importance: 2
 ---